 October 21, 1918: Harry Chapman dies of the Spanish Flu epidemic at a U.S. Army base in Nevada, Missouri.
 He was 30 years old, and 1 of 8 Major League Baseball players to die in the service during World War I -- in his case, despite seeing no combat.

 A native of Severance, Kansas, Chapman was a catcher, who played for the Chicago Cubs in 1912, the Cincinnati Reds in 1913, the St. Louis Terriers of the Federal League in 1914 and 1915, and the St. Louis Browns in 1916.

-October 21, 1924: Joyce Sirola is born in Detroit.
+Also on this day, Joyce Sirola is born in Detroit.
 We know her as Joyce Randolph, who played Trixie Norton on The Honeymooners.
 At 92, she is, far as I know, the only actor who ever appeared on the show who is still alive.
 Even the actors who played various children have since died: Tommy Manicotti, Johnny Bennett (both were played by Ralph Roberts, who died in 2014), Judy Connors and Harvey Wohlstetter Jr.

 She has a baseball connection: She is the great aunt of Tim Redding, who pitched in the major leagues from 2001 to 2009, including for both New York teams.

 October 21, 1928: Edward Charles Ford is born in Manhattan, and grows up in the adjoining Queens neighborhoods of Long Island City and Astoria.
 Known as Whitey for his hair, now white but even as a kid it was very light blond, and as the Chairman of the Board because he was such a commanding figure on the mound (and he loved the nickname, as he was a big Frank Sinatra fan and Sinatra also had the nickname), his 236 wins are the most by any Yankee.